 The aim of this guidance is to assist teachers in educating their pupils about the internet and to safeguard them against the dangers that a young person may come across.
 In this guide you will find the key messages that you will need to communicate to your pupils, and coupled with that are a few teaching methods in how you can do this.

 These suggestions may not be suitable for your class, so please do adapt and use this guide as a building block for educating your pupils in the best way that you know how to do.
-We want your help to build this toolkit to better provide for young people with ASD so we have created a forum for you to share your experiences using the toolkit and any adapted resources or ideas that you have used.
+We want your help to build this toolkit to better provide for young people with ASD so please do share your experiences using the toolkit and any adapted resources or ideas that you have used.